japiirainen/notsobadclient/README.md

 ### Server side

 The server is written in TypeScript.

-I initially thought I would implement the solution only on the client side, but after running into problems that seemed quite bad I decided to move pretty much all the logic to server side.
+I initially thought I would implement the solution only on the client-side, but after running into problems that seemed quite bad, I decided to move pretty much all the logic to the server-side.
-At first I tried to make the app work with just basic http calls and no caching or anything like that.
+At first, I tried to make the app work with just basic HTTP calls and no caching or anything like that.
 Soon I realised, that the calls are taking too long and erroring way too often to make it usable for the client.
-So i decided to try with some caching logic.
+I decided to add some caching logic.
 - I implemented the caching logic using just a plain object.
-I realize that this is not optimal and that it should be replaced with redis or something similar.
-I decided not to do that to save time and thought it's not so important for this "toy" application.
-And it would have made deploying a bit harder also.
-Allthough there might be some "plug-and-play" redis plugin.
+I realise that this is not optimal, and in the real world, I should be replace it with Redis or something similar.
-- So the basic idea is that on the server startup I call the function "handleCache" which can be found in src/infrastructure/cache.ts.
-Which starts fetching and validating all the data thats necessary for the client.
-At the bottom of my stack it uses a wrapper around fetch that retries for n number of times if it gets invalid data.
-It runs all the calls in parallel so in the perfect case its quite optimal.
-Of cource this can also take some time if the endpoints decide to not want to give "good" data.
-After the first call to "handleCache" I start a loop that calls "handleCache" every 5 minutes, since there is a 5 minute internal cache on the "bad-api" side.
-I should also say that if the retrying fetch doesn't get data in the speciefied maxRetries tries, it will error and the cache won't get data before the next iteration.
-At the last second I also added a recursive call to the handler that calls the fetches in parallel.
-I realized that im doing some more thural validation for the data at a higher level that the fetch.
-I'm a bit sad that I ran out of time to do a better implementation for this...
-The upside of this strategy is that once the cache has data it should never get into a "bad state".
-This is ensured by decoing and validating the data using io-ts.
-And the client should always get valid data and quite quickly since it comes straight from the server-side cache.
+- The basic idea is that on the server startup, I call the function `handleCache`, which you can find in src/infrastructure/cache.ts.
+This function starts fetching and validating all the data.
+At the bottom of my stack it uses a wrapper around fetch that retries the request for n number of times if it gets invalid data.
+The server runs all the calls in parallel, which should result in quite optimal performance.
+Of course, this can also take some time if the endpoints decide to to serve bad data repeatedly.
+- After the first call to `handleCache`, I start a loop that calls `handleCache` every 5 minutes, since there is a 5-minute internal cache on the "bad-api" side.
+If the retrying fetch doesn't succeed within the specified maxRetries tries, it will err out, and the cache won't get data before the next iteration.
+- At the last second, I also added a recursive retry-call to the handler that calls the fetches in parallel.
+I did this because I realised that I'm doing additional validation for the data at this higher level, and it makes sense to retry if that validation fails.
+The benefit of this strategy is that the cache never gets into a bad state.
+The decoding and data validation that I implemented using io-ts ensures this.
+The client always gets valid data quickly since it comes straight from the server-side cache.
+I'm a bit sad that I ran out of time to do a cleaner implementation for this.

 ### Client side

-Client side is also written in TypeScript and uses React.
+The client side is also written in TypeScript and uses React.

-My client side is really simple.
-Since I did all the data validation on the server-side the client should never get "bad data".
-On the server startup there is a brief moment when it wont get any data, but after that it should be smooth sailing.
-I didn't spend very much time on styling the ui since it was said that it can be simple.
+My client is really simple.
+Since I did all the data validation on the server-side, the client never gets invalid data.
+There is a brief moment when the server starts when it won't get any data, but the client patiently waits during this period.
+I didn't spend much time styling the UI since it was advised that it could be left simple.
 I added basic pagination for the pages listing the items so "mapping" the items to the DOM would be smoother.

-- I used react-query for data fetching so I can utilize the caching it provides.
-So once the data is loaded the requests will be instant since they come from the cache.
+- I used react-query for data fetching so I can utilise the caching it provides.
+Once the data is loaded, the requests will be instant since they come from the cache.

 ### thoughts

-- I'm a bit sad that I only had less than 3 days to do this excercise becouse now I didn't have time to write any unit tests and I also messed up some types as I was trying to implement the caching logic in a rush.
-I know it's a bad excuse bit I quess I just wanted to say that I feel like I would have been able to do this alot cleaner with more time.
+- I'm a bit sad that I only had less than 3 days to do this exercise because now I didn't have time to write any unit tests, and I also messed up some types as I was trying to implement the caching logic in a rush.
+I know it's a lousy excuse but I quess I just wanted to say that I would have been able to do this a lot cleaner with more time.

 ### Running locally

 - Make .env files following the schema from .env.example files located at the root of the project and in the client folder.

-- Install deps both on the server and the client.
+- Install dependencies both on the server and the client.

 ```
 yarn install
 ```

-if this errors becouse of some npm engines errors you can try
+if this gives an error, please try
 ```
 yarn install --ignore-engines
 ```
 - Build both the client and the server.
 - start the server from the root of the project
 ```
 yarn start
 ```